AI transfer learning introduction

-Whilst this makes sense theoretically, in practice this type of formulation requires many training geometries, usually > 10k, a volume that often eludes most product development cycles where a more modest 100-500 geometries is considered luxury.
+Whilst this makes sense theoretically, in practice, this type of formulation requires many training geometries, usually > 10k, a volume that often eludes most product development cycles where a more modest 100-500 geometries is considered a luxury.

 In order to solve the above scenario, within the Monolith AI platform we often employ a two-tiered modelling approach consisting of an auto-encoder and a downstream predictive model.

 Auto-encoders are a special type of neural network that, once trained, map high dimensional inputs e.g., 3D data, into a lower dimensional parameterisation that encodes much of the original information into a far smaller number of parameters.